Cape hare: Distribution and habitat

-Feeding
+Behavior and ecology

 The Cape hare is a nocturnal herbivore, feeding on grass and various shrubs.
 Coprophagy, the consumption of an organism's own fecal material to double the amount of time food spends in the digestive tract, is a common behaviour amongst rabbits and hares.
 This habit allows the animal to extract the maximum nourishment from its diet, and microbes present in the pellets also provide nutrients.

-Like other hares, they run fast.
-The only predator which is capable of outrunning them is the cheetah.
+The only predator which is capable of outrunning Cape hare is the cheetah.
 All other predators are ambush and/or opportunistic hunters; examples of these are leopards, caracals, and black-backed jackals.

-Breeding

 After a 42-day-long pregnancy, the female gives birth to from one to three young, termed leverets, per litter and may have as many as 4 litters per year.
 A characteristic of hares which differentiates them from rabbits is that the young are born precocial; that is, the young are born with eyes open and are able to move about shortly after birth.

-The Cape hare is no exception in this regard.
+One Cape hare kept in captivity lived to nearly 9 years, but their longevity in the wild is uncertain.